MashMB/filenames/README.md

 will be Unix support added.
 Before using I highly recommend to read all the docs and test how application works on smaller amount of files (some kind of test group) because you can make a lot of mess in your file system.
-At the bottom of this README you will find link to latest version with always up to date changelog.
+At the bottom of this **README** you will find link to the latest version with always up to date changelog.

 ## How it works
 After successful installation you will see exactly the same window